MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Set-VMComPort.md

 Configure the second COM port on virtual machine TestVM to connect to named pipe TestPipe on the local computer.

+Note: This does not create the named pipe on the local computer.
+You will have to write your own application to create a named pipe.

 ## PARAMETERS

 ### -CimSession